tydy1098/Course-Materials/other/git_github_setup.md

 ## Grading Workflow
 * Clone all student assignment repositories to a local computer using GitHub Classroom mass clone tool

-* Open each studentís assignment (all assignments can be opened simultaneously with a single command on the terminal command-line), and run the code inside of RStudio to ensure reproducibility.
-Add comments, suggestions, or edits within each studentís .R script or .Rmd file and save the altered file.
+* Open each student‚Äôs assignment (all assignments can be opened simultaneously with a single command on the terminal command-line), and run the code inside of RStudio to ensure reproducibility.
+Add comments, suggestions, or edits within each student‚Äôs .R script or .Rmd file and save the altered file.

 * Use the shell script in step 1 to simultaneously add, commit, and push all edits for all student assignments.
-This step is done with one line of ìcommand lineî code, and students can view highlighted comments by visiting their assignment repository on GitHub and clicking on the commit (Figure 5), or by pulling the latest version of the repository.
+This step is done with one line of ‚Äúcommand line‚Äù code, and students can view highlighted comments by visiting their assignment repository on GitHub and clicking on the commit (Figure 5), or by pulling the latest version of the repository.

 Fig. 5 Students see instructor feedback in GitHub.
-After an instructor has provided feedback in a studentís assignment, the instructor then commits the feedback and pushes the updated file to the studentís assignment repository.
+After an instructor has provided feedback in a student‚Äôs assignment, the instructor then commits the feedback and pushes the updated file to the student‚Äôs assignment repository.
 By clicking on the commit message, the student then sees the feedback given by instructors, which is highlighted in green.
 ## Resources
 * [The Unix Workbench](https://seankross.com/the-unix-workbench/)
 * [GitHub Guides](https://guides.github.com/)